 We endeavour to bring enhancement to rural communities in collaboration with other voluntary organisations in the South West including, local businesses, local authorities and individuals in the community.

 HEARTHSTONE ways is a Registered Learning Provider (UKRLP).
 We evaluate our community projects through HACT (Mental Health Social Value calculator).
 For further details please see our Equality & Diversity Policy page.

 Luminara Star Florescu – Co- Founder and Creative Director

-Luminara is an artist, curator and arts educator.
-She is experienced in managing, fundraising and artist development on large scale contemporary art projects which include social practice and community collaboration.
+Luminara is an artist, curator, arts educator and Wellbeing Practitioner.
+She is experienced in managing, fundraising and artist development on large scale art projects which include social practice and community collaboration.
 Projects include Arts Council England funded ‘B-Wing’ at Shepton Mallet Prison and ‘Happenings’ for Fringe Arts Bath.
 Luminara has also been an Arts Award tutor and advisor with Trinity College London for over a decade. http://luminarastar.co.uk

 Jason King – Co- Founder and Technical Director

 Jason is an award-winning filmmaker with worldwide experience of working with children and vulnerable adults, from the streets of London to the citizenships of Africa.
 He has worked as a filmmaker for Save the Children, Mencap Cymru, Citizens Advice, SS&L, LAMP, SOS Children’s Villages & Explorium. www.jasonking.org.uk